MingyuYan-ICT/fengbintu.github.io/index.md

 # Project Experience
 Feb.
 2017 - Present: **DNA II**

 * I'm designing the 2nd generation of DNA (DNA II) to enable ultra low-power computing of deep neural networks.
+Optimization techniques from the hardware level to the software level are used.

 Jan.
 2016 - Present: [**Neural Networks on Silicon**](https://github.com/fengbintu/Neural-Networks-on-Silicon)